thistlehouse/ecommerce-microservices-lab/README.md

 Each domain area is a separate service, e.g.:

 * Products Service – manages product catalog.
+* Inventory Service - manages how many units of each product are available.
 * Orders Service – handles order creation and processing.
 * Payments Service – processes payments and transactions.